-In the US we love our brisket, thats no secret.
+In the US we love our brisket, that’s no secret.
 We also love getting festive.
-As a lot fo us have Irish heritage somewhere down the line, St Patricks day is huge.
+As a lot of us have Irish heritage somewhere down the line, St Patricks day is huge.

-What better way to celebrate your next St Patricks day (March 17) with an Irish inspired smoked corned beef.
-This is a beautifully flavoured super simple recipe that pairs well with a dark stout, smooth whiskey or even a combination of the two.
+What better way to celebrate your next St Patrick’s day (March 17) than with an Irish inspired smoked corned beef.
+This is a super simple recipe that pairs well with a dark stout or smooth whiskey.

 Smoked Corned Beef Recipe